 If a picture is worth a thousand words, then here’s an entire short story about our visit to the Courtyard Cadillac Hotel in Miami Beach. read more

 #Travel140 #TravelTip: Stash an inexpensive disposable waterproof camera in your bag for rainy/beachy/pool days!
 Ever missed a great photo op because you didn’t want to get your camera wet?
 We have the answer… Bringing your “good” camera on vacation is … read more

 You hear it time and time again: Travel changes your perception of the world.
 Recently, I was struck once again by just how true this is.
-My perception of India was gleaned from fellow travelers and several acquaintances that lived … read more
+My perception of India has been gleaned from fellow travelers and several acquaintances that … read more